PNM Resources (NYSE:PNM) Issues FY 2022 Earnings Guidance

 PNM Resources (NYSE:PNM – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $2.500-$2.600 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.670.
 The company issued revenue guidance of -.PNM Resources also updated its FY 2021 guidance to $2.450-$2.450 EPS.

-PNM Resources (NYSE:PNM – Get Rating) last issued its quarterly earnings results on Thursday, February 3rd.
-The utilities provider reported $0.21 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.16 by $0.05.
-PNM Resources had a return on equity of 9.65% and a net margin of 11.02%.
-On average, research analysts predict that PNM Resources will post 2.45 earnings per share for the current year.
+PNM Resources (NYSE:PNM – Get Rating) last released its quarterly earnings data on Thursday, February 3rd.
+The utilities provider reported $0.21 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.16 by $0.05.
+PNM Resources had a net margin of 11.24% and a return on equity of 9.76%.
+Equities research analysts expect that PNM Resources will post 2.55 earnings per share for the current fiscal year.

-A number of brokerages recently weighed in on PNM.
-Wells Fargo & Company upgraded PNM Resources from an equal weight rating to an overweight rating and set a $50.00 price objective on the stock in a research report on Monday, December 13th.
-Mizuho boosted their price objective on PNM Resources from $47.00 to $53.00 and gave the stock a neutral rating in a research report on Wednesday, February 9th.
-Barclays reduced their price objective on PNM Resources from $50.00 to $45.00 and set an underweight rating on the stock in a research report on Friday, December 10th.
+Several research firms recently issued reports on PNM.
+Wells Fargo & Company raised shares of PNM Resources from an equal weight rating to an overweight rating and set a $50.00 price objective for the company in a research note on Monday, December 13th.
+Barclays dropped their target price on shares of PNM Resources from $50.00 to $45.00 and set an underweight rating on the stock in a report on Friday, December 10th.
 They noted that the move was a valuation call.
-Finally, StockNews.com lowered PNM Resources from a buy rating to a hold rating in a research report on Tuesday, March 8th.
-One analyst has rated the stock with a sell rating, four have given a hold rating and one has assigned a buy rating to the company.
-According to MarketBeat.com, the stock currently has a consensus rating of Hold and a consensus target price of $49.33.
+StockNews.com downgraded shares of PNM Resources from a buy rating to a hold rating in a report on Tuesday, March 8th.
+Finally, Mizuho lifted their target price on shares of PNM Resources from $47.00 to $53.00 and gave the stock a neutral rating in a report on Wednesday, February 9th.
+One investment analyst has rated the stock with a sell rating, four have assigned a hold rating and one has issued a buy rating to the stock.
+According to data from MarketBeat.com, the stock currently has an average rating of Hold and an average price target of $49.33.

-Institutional investors and hedge funds have recently made changes to their positions in the business.
-Virtu Financial LLC acquired a new position in shares of PNM Resources in the 4th quarter valued at about $218,000.
-Jane Street Group LLC acquired a new position in shares of PNM Resources in the 3rd quarter valued at about $239,000.
-LPL Financial LLC acquired a new position in shares of PNM Resources in the 4th quarter valued at about $278,000.
-Cubist Systematic Strategies LLC acquired a new position in shares of PNM Resources in the 4th quarter valued at about $769,000.
-Finally, Mackenzie Financial Corp lifted its stake in shares of PNM Resources by 561.3% in the 4th quarter.
-Mackenzie Financial Corp now owns 38,383 shares of the utilities provider’s stock valued at $1,751,000 after purchasing an additional 32,579 shares during the period.
-85.15% of the stock is currently owned by hedge funds and other institutional investors.
+Large investors have recently bought and sold shares of the company.
+Legal & General Group Plc increased its holdings in shares of PNM Resources by 3.4% during the 4th quarter.
+Legal & General Group Plc now owns 704,483 shares of the utilities provider’s stock worth $32,131,000 after purchasing an additional 22,896 shares during the period.
+Goldman Sachs Group Inc. increased its holdings in shares of PNM Resources by 7.1% during the 4th quarter.
+Goldman Sachs Group Inc. now owns 628,495 shares of the utilities provider’s stock worth $28,666,000 after purchasing an additional 41,495 shares during the period.
+Invesco Ltd. increased its holdings in shares of PNM Resources by 2.9% during the 4th quarter.
+Invesco Ltd. now owns 159,548 shares of the utilities provider’s stock worth $7,276,000 after purchasing an additional 4,456 shares during the period.
+California State Teachers Retirement System increased its stake in PNM Resources by 2.1% in the fourth quarter.
+California State Teachers Retirement System now owns 115,310 shares of the utilities provider’s stock valued at $5,259,000 after acquiring an additional 2,352 shares during the period.
+Finally, Sei Investments Co. increased its stake in PNM Resources by 883.3% in the fourth quarter.
+Sei Investments Co. now owns 111,190 shares of the utilities provider’s stock valued at $5,072,000 after acquiring an additional 99,882 shares during the period.
+Institutional investors own 85.15% of the company’s stock.

 PNM Resources, Inc operates as an investor-owned holding company, which provides electricity and electric services in New Mexico and Texas.
 It operates through the following segments: Public Service Company of New Mexico (PNM), Texas-New Mexico Power Company (TNMP), and Corporate and Other.
 The PNM segment includes the retail electric utility operations of the company.